dxwil/Memrise-Solver/README.md

  * put the ID of your course into `courseid = `

-I've split this into 3 sections depending on what you already have and want to acheive
+I've split the next into 3 sections depending on what you already have and want to acheive

 * Properaly format and create the dictionary file - [Create dictionary](#create-dictionary)
 * Auto complete levels - [Levels](#levels)